Blockchain-Powered-eSIM/smart-contract-suite/docs/aa-helper/Account4337.md

 This allows making a "simulation call" without a valid signature Other failures (e.g. nonce mismatch, or invalid signature format) should still revert to signal failure.

-_Must validate caller is the entryPoint.
+_Must stay within the ERC-4337 validation rules: no banned opcodes, no external calls
-     Must validate the signature and nonce_
+     to other contracts, no TIMESTAMP.
+Expiry is handed to the EntryPoint through the packed return value instead of being checked here._

 #### Parameters